1956 Nebraska Cornhuskers football team

 The 1956 Nebraska Cornhuskers football team was the representative of the University of Nebraska and member of the Big 7 Conference in the 1956 college football season.
 The team was coached by Pete Elliott and played their home games at Memorial Stadium in Lincoln, Nebraska.

 Before the season

-Nebraska's quest to return to its dominating winning ways was rather far off the track, the last three bright spots on the record books increasingly far into the past.
+Going into the season, Nebraska's sought to return to form, as the last few bright spots on the record books had been increasingly far into the past.
 The last season resulting in a convincing win record was 1950, where Nebraska finished 6–2–1.
-Prior to that, you had to look to the 8–2–0 finish in 1940.
-Under this ongoing low period in program history, seven-year coach Bill Glassford had stepped down and was replaced by first-time head coach Pete Elliott, previously the Backfield Coach at Oklahoma, and a former college quarterback who helped lead the 1948 Michigan Wolverines football team to a national championship.
-With four new assistants on the staff, Elliott set to the task of proving he could run a football team and succeed.
+Prior to that, there was the 8–2–0 finish in 1940.
+During the ongoing low period in program history, seven-year coach Bill Glassford had stepped down and was replaced by first-time head coach Pete Elliott, previously the Backfield Coach at Oklahoma, and a former college quarterback who helped lead the 1948 Michigan Wolverines football team to a national championship.
+With four new assistants on the staff, Elliott set to the task of proving he could run a successful football team.